 That's not the intention behind my argument really.
 People are using Claude to code a calculator (and that was something you could have done a year or two back), it just doesn't make sense when we already have perfectly adequate human-designed calculators.

 But put your ears (?) to the grapevine and you'll see that people are making all kinds of toys, bespoke bits of standalone software that AI enabled them to do.
 Are they world-changing, yet?
 Probably not.
 But the proof of principle is there.
 Notice that I've called them toys, even if some of these things are legitimately valuable for their creator or people with similar, bounded but under-serviced use cases.
 I collect these things on X, though I'm too tired to present examples.
+I wasn't kidding about a bad migraine.

 And implicitly, I've accounted for larger models coordinating agentic swarms.
 Mythos 2 ordering around a bunch of Sonnet 5.2s and Haiku 5.1s to manage the grunt work.
 Humans already do this, and I've seen the benefits after a month of extensive practice with agentic orchestration.

 Here, my reply would be that in the near to medium term (2-5 years), the human aspect will be severely deprecated.
 It won't be a lawyer writing an LLM brief that another judge uses an LLM to explain.
 That's a very transitional stage, though it's anyone's bet how long that state of affairs will last with protectionist and credentialist regulations at play.
-As someone who worried that ChatGPT can replace me at 80% of my job, I can't complain too hard about the extra time, money and job security.
+As someone who worries that ChatGPT can replace me at 80% of my job, I can't complain too hard about the extra time, money and job security.

 This is the kind of inference that will die.
 Eventually.
 My point is that it's like people using email to send each other scanned documents, signing them, and sending them back.
 A short, stupid stage that won't last.
 But more streamlined and coherent systems only drastically increased the value of email.